 Linda Kaplan Thaler

-Advertising Hall of Fame luminary, Chairman, Publicis Kaplan Thaler, bestselling author (Power of Nice, Grit to Great)
+Advertising Hall of Fame luminary, Chairman of Publicis Kaplan Thaler, and bestselling author of Power of Nice and Grit to Great

 Photo credit: Amy Postle